maximltbr/Programming-II-Group3/README.md

 Repository for final project of Programming II course

 ## Set Up
 To use the project download the project.
-To run it type "pip install r - requirements" in the terminal, to load the libraries in the requirements file
+To run it type "pip install r - requirements" in the terminal, to load the libraries in the requirements file then run the main.py file

 ## Description
 **BrainTrain** is an interactive, all-in-one study tool designed to enhance learning and cognitive skills through various educational games and exercises.
 Users can study using flashcards, play word and math-based games, test their typing speed, and measure reaction time while tracking their progress.